Jacques Dutronc: 1970s

 Most of Dutronc's songs up to 1975 were written with Jacques Lanzmann, with only two written solely by Dutronc.
 Lanzmann's wife Anne Ségalen is also credited on some songs.
 Dutronc wrote three songs with comic-book writer Fred, whose stories he also narrated for commercial release in 1970.
-Two songs were written in 1971 by Lanzmann, Franck Harvel and the composer Jean-Pierre Bourtayre, for a TV adaptation of Arsène Lupin.
-Co-writing credits on Dutronc's self-titled 1975 album are split between Lanzmann, Serge Gainsbourg and Jean-Loup Dabadie.
+Two songs were written in 1971 by Lanzmann, Franck Harvel, and composer Jean-Pierre Bourtayre for a TV adaptation of Arsène Lupin.
+Co-writing credits on Dutronc's self-titled 1975 album are split between Lanzmann, Serge Gainsbourg, and Jean-Loup Dabadie.

 In 1973, "Et moi, et moi, et moi" was adapted with English lyrics as "Alright Alright Alright" and became a UK No. 3 hit for the group Mungo Jerry.

 Also in 1973, Dutronc began a second career as an actor in the film Antoine et Sébastien, directed by Jean-Marie Périer.
-Dutronc's second film, That Most Important Thing: Love, directed by Andrzej Zulawski, was a major box-office hit in France.
-In the following years, Dutronc devoted most of his energies toward his acting career, appearing in films directed by Jean-Luc Godard, Claude Lelouch and Maurice Pialat.
-In 1977, he was nominated for the César Award for best supporting actor, for his role in Claude Sautet's Mado.
+Dutronc's second film, That Most Important Thing: Love, directed by Andrzej Żuławski, was a major box-office hit in France.
+In the following years, Dutronc devoted most of his energies toward his acting career, appearing in films directed by Jean-Luc Godard, Claude Lelouch, and Maurice Pialat.
+In 1977, he was nominated for the César Award for Best Supporting Actor for his role in Claude Sautet's Mado.

 Steven Spielberg reportedly considered Dutronc to be the best French actor of his generation, and had the role of René Belloq in Raiders of the Lost Ark written with him in mind.
 Dutronc was not given the role, however, because it transpired that his English was not adequate.